beginning of content

 How is non-Hodgkin lymphoma treated?

-If your child has non-Hodgkin lymphoma, they will be looked after by a team of health professionals known as a multidisciplinary team.
+If your child has non-Hodgkin lymphoma, a team of health professionals known as a multidisciplinary team will look after them.
 Each person in this team will be an expert in one area.
-Your child might see:
+Your child might see a:

 The best treatment for your child will depend on: